tucher/JsonFusion/README.md

 };
 using Point = A<Pt_, as_array>;
 ```
-- On canada.json (2.15 MB classic benchmarking data), a hand-written RapidJSON SAX handler that counts
+- On canada.json (2.2 MB numeric-heavy GeoJSON), a hand-written RapidJSON SAX handler that counts
-features/rings/points runs in **~3.4 ms/iteration** on test machine.
-- JsonFusion Streaming-based objects counting
+features/rings/points serves as the baseline.
-runs in ~1.8 ms/iteration — **1.8× faster** — simply because the type system tells the parser "these values exist,
+- JsonFusion Streaming with selective skipping is **~34% faster** simply because the type system tells the parser "these values exist,
 but we don't need them."
-JsonFusion skips float parsing entirely while still validating the JSON structure.
+By annotating coordinate fields with `skip_json<>`, JsonFusion skips float parsing entirely while still
+validating JSON structure.

 RapidJSON's-like APIs have no way to express that intent without custom low-level parsing code; JsonFusion does it
 with a single annotation.
 The same declarative type system that eliminates boilerplate also exposes